 Smoked herring is used very much in the same way as salt fish.
 It is sautéed with lots of onions, tomatoes, herbs, and hot peppers, and made into a choka or a paste to be eaten with bread or biscuits.

 Smoked herring is sold in two ways in the Caribbean—whole with the skin on and bones intact complete with the head or filleted and boneless.
 The filleted and boneless is the more expensive of the two.
 Both types are available in markets and supermarkets.

 How to Prepare Smoked Herring

-Smoked herring, which is first salted and then smoked to preserve it, must be desalted to remove almost all of the salt leaving just enough to taste before proceeding with a recipe using it.
-But the desalting is accomplished by a quick boil rather than soaking it overnight as is the case with salt fish.
+Smoked herring–which is first salted and then smoked to preserve it–must be desalted to remove almost all of the salt, leaving just enough to taste before proceeding with a recipe using it.
+The desalting is accomplished by a quick boil rather than soaking it overnight as is the case with salt fish.

 Whole Smoked Herring

-To loosen the fish and remove the bones, the whole fish is added to an open flame and immediately, the fish opens up revealing its center where all the bones are and, in some cases, where you find lovely roe.
+To loosen the fish and remove the bones, the whole fish is added to an open flame and immediately opens up to reveal its center where all the bones are and, in some cases, where you find lovely roe.

 Smoked herring is a very oily fish so you have to watch out for the flames that go up in the air when the fish is being roasted.
 Once the fish is opened, the bones are removed (most of the skin would have burnt off) and the flesh is chopped into small pieces to be cooked.